Godrich Gardee

-Godrich Gardee is a South African politician who is the former Secretary-General of the Economic Freedom Fighters (EFF).
-He became involved in politics in 1985 and has Higher National Diploma in Accounting and National Park Auditing.
+Godrich Gardee is a South African politician and Deputy President of the Economic Freedom Fighters (EFF).
+He became involved in politics in 1985 and has a Higher National Diploma in Accounting and National Park Auditing.

 Gardee was succeeded as Secretary-General by Marshall Dlamini in December 2019.
 He resigned as an MP on 28 February 2020.

+Gardee was elected Deputy President in December 2024.

-Gardee's daughter, Hillary Gardee, a 28-year-old IT graduate, was abducted and murdered in Mbombela.
+In May 2022, Gardee's daughter, Hillary Gardee, a 28-year-old IT graduate, was abducted and murdered in Mbombela.
 Passers-by found her lifeless body several days later at the edge of a forest on a deserted stretch of the Sabie road.